 You might be at a certain time and a certain place in your life, but you came here with the same question: How to stop thinking about your ex?

-Luckily, you are not the first and the last person who goes through heartbreak.
+Luckily, you are not the first or the last person who is going through heartbreak.
 You don’t have to struggle on your own.
 Instead, you can read this article:

 1. Forget about the 9-month-rule

 Also known as 1-year-rule, also known as 6 months rule, etc., etc. You might have noticed that different sources and different experts mention different time durations.
 The problem is that your mind is not something unified – there are no universal rules applicable to any case.
 It is much more abstract, individual and this is simultaneously good and bad.
 Let yourself grieve properly.

 Spilling all the emotions out is crucial.
 But where is the fine line between legitimate grieve and depressive tendencies?
 How to stop ruminating over a failed relationship?
 The best way is to be attentive.
 Keep a diary and stick to writing there all your thoughts every day.
 You might notice soon that some of the entries are repetitive.
 If you notice this, these are the red flags you should watch out for.